Open In App

 Like

-The switch statement is a multi-way branch statement.
-In simple words, the Java switch statement executes one statement from multiple conditions.
 It is like an if-else-if ladder statement.
 It provides an easy way to dispatch execution to different parts of code based on the value of the expression.
-Basically, the expression can be a byte, short, char, or int primitive data types.
-It basically tests the equality of variables against multiple values.
+The expression can be a byte, short, char, or int primitive data type.
+It tests the equality of variables against multiple values.

 Note: Java switch expression must be of byte, short, int, long(with its Wrapper type), enums and string.
 Beginning with JDK7, it also works with enumerated types (Enums in java), the String class, and Wrapper classes.

-Some Important Rules for Switch Statements
+Some Important Rules for Java Switch Statements

 1. There can be any number of cases just imposing condition check but remember duplicate case/s values are not allowed.